Daemonophobic/bsf-setup/README.md

 After running docker-compose up -d, the services will be available on the following ports:

 API: `http://localhost:3000`
 Front-End: `http://localhost:9000`
 MongoDB: `mongodb://localhost:27017`

+## Grafana Information
+We have used an embedded Grafana dashboard inside the front-end application for easy visualisations.
+To achieve this yourself you can setup Grafana or use an already delopyed Grafana instance and copy the embedded dashboard URL and add it as a environment variable.